pinobatch/numism/docs/gb_emu_testing.md

 - DIV and TIMA sync at all TAC rates
 - Values read and written to GBC palette ports in DMG and DMG-on-GBC, and DMG palette ports in GBC mode
-- What is DMG Sound _trying_ to test, and what is NO$GMB failing?
+- What is DMG Sound _trying_ to test, and what is No$gmb failing?